brookingcharlie/hadoop-cluster/README.md

 Automated scripts to provision a multi-node Hadoop cluster based on instructions at https://hadoop.apache.org/docs/r2.7.2/hadoop-project-dist/hadoop-common/ClusterSetup.html.

-Uses Vagrant with a simple Bash provisioner script to create two Ubuntu VMs (master and slave) with the following installed:
+Uses Vagrant with a simple Bash provisioner script to create Ubuntu VMs (one master and two slaves) with the following installed:

 * Ubuntu 15.10
 * Apache Hadoop 2.7.2 (binary)